 An adaptable person is someone who can carry out multiple tasks, manage multiple assignments by setting priorities and making changes to attitude to merge with the new culture.

-To function or perform in the world in any situation or circumstances requires an individual to possess the basic skill of adaptability.
+To function or perform in the world in any situation or circumstance requires an individual to possess the basic skill of adaptability.